Tettehisrael/Cloud-native-monitoring-app/README.md

 5. Confirm ECR Repository Creation and Push Docker Image
 6. Create an Amazon Elastic Kubernetes Service (EKS) Cluster and Node Group
 7. Create Kubernetes deployments and services using Python to make the app accessible over the internet.
+8. Expose a Kubernetes Service using Port Forwarding

 ### Step 1
 In this step, we build the core Python application that forms the basis of our monitoring solution.